-TarsosDSP supports the Apache Maven7 and Apache Aant8 build systems.
+TarsosDSP uses the Apache Aant7 build system.
 The instructions below detail how you can build from source.
-Which build system you use is upto you.
 When everything runs correctly you should be able to run all example applications and have the latest version of the TarsosDSP library for inclusion in your projects.
 Also the Javadoc documentation for the API should be available.